For which grades did you attend Pardes? What year did you graduate from Pardes?

 We are proud of our graduates!
 Do you have any accomplishments you would like to share?

-I was a part of the leadership board of our school’s Key Club (a community-service based club) since 10th grade and have been president of such during both my 11th and 12th grade years.
+In high school, I was a part of the leadership board of the school’s Key Club (a community-service based club) since 10th grade and was president of the club during both my 11th and 12th grade years.
 I was also the president of our school’s Jewish club during my 12th grade year.
-Also, just this past year, I was the varsity tennis team captain, where our team took second place in the state.
-Lastly, I recently received top awards in Math and Spanish and a faculty award called the Geoffrey D. Campbell Award at Phoenix Country Day School.
+Also, I was the varsity tennis team captain, where our team took second place in the state.
+Lastly, I received top awards in Math and Spanish and a faculty award called the Geoffrey D. Campbell Award at Phoenix Country Day School.